-Last year saw a large investment in technical training which is planned to continue into 2021, alongside investment in behavioural skills training, especially for managers, all with the aim of empowering people to deliver for the customer.
+During the year with the backdrop of Covid-19, the company continued its investment in technical training, which is planned to continue into the future, alongside investment in behavioural skills training, especially for managers, with the aim of empowering people to deliver for the customers.
 The company has identified the need to shift its culture, strengthening the focus on delivering through people as they are closest to the customers and recognising the part each employee plays in the success of the business.
+The company has also invested in an executive team training programme, to ensure this change in culture is led from the top.
+It has also shown its commitment by introducing an HR Director role onto the Executive Team.